 If your gallery publishes a blog, use the downtime to write blog posts that you can publish throughout the remainder of the year.
 When business picks back up in the fall, you will be glad to have content written and ready to go.
 You can also create social media posts that can be scheduled to post automatically.

-If your art gallery business experiences a slow-down in the summer months, make a plan to make the most of this valuable quite time.
+If you experience a slow art gallery season in the summer months, make a plan to make the most of this valuable quite time.
 What you choose to work on when collectors are headed for the beach could have a significant impact on the rest of your year.
 I hope some of the ideas above have inspired your summer to-do list.